Polytetrafluoroethylene: Safety

 While PTFE is stable at lower temperatures, it begins to deteriorate at temperatures of about 260 C, it decomposes above 350 C, and pyrolysis occurs at temperatures above 400 C. The main decomposition products are fluorocarbon gases and a sublimate, including tetrafluoroethylene (TFE) and difluorocarbene radicals (RCF2).

 An animal study conducted in 1955 concluded that it is unlikely that these products would be generated in amounts significant to health at temperatures below 250 C. Above those temperatures the degradation by-products can be lethal to birds, and can cause flu-like symptoms in humans (polymer fume fever), although in humans those symptoms disappear within a day or two of being moved to fresh air.

 Most cases of polymer fume fever in humans occur due to smoking PTFE-contaminated tobacco, although cases have occurred in people who have welded near PTFE components.
 PTFE-coated cookware is unlikely to reach dangerous temperatures with normal use, as meat is usually fried between 204 and 232 C, and most cooking oils (except refined safflower and avocado oils) start to smoke before a temperature of 260 C is reached.
 A 1973 study by DuPont's Haskell Laboratory found that a 4-hour exposure to the fumes emitted by PTFE cookware heated to 280 C was lethal for parakeets, although that was a higher temperature than the 260 C required for fumes from pyrolyzed butter to be lethal to the birds.

 Perfluorooctanoic acid (PFOA), a chemical formerly used in the manufacture of PTFE products, such as non-stick coated cookware, can be carcinogenic for people who are exposed to it (see Ecotoxicity).
 Concerning levels of PFOA have been found in the blood of people who work in or live near factories where the chemical is used, and in people regularly exposed to PFOA-containing products, such as some ski waxes and stain-resistant fabric coatings.
 However, non-stick cookware was not found to be a major source of exposure, as the PFOA is burned off during the manufacturing process and not present in the finished product.
+However, one 2007 study was able to show that PFOA is not completely removed during the manufacturing process of nonstick cookware.
 Non-stick coated cookware has not been manufactured using PFOA since 2013, and PFOA is no longer being made in the United States.